RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Discussion

 \subsection{Mean luminosity host halo mass relation}

 One of the key results of this paper is an accurate measurement of the relation between mean galaxy luminosity and halo mass.
 To compute the mean galaxy luminosity, we integrate the conditional luminosity function in this work and in the literature from $\rm{log} L=9.8 h^{-1}M_\odot$ to $\rm{log} L=14 h^{-1}M_\odot$.
-We compare our result to a closely related work \citep{Hansen09}, which used a different cluster catalog.
-To make an apples-to-apples comparison, we apply the photometry correction described in Section \ref{subsec-photometry} to their data.
-We further shift the pivot mass in \cite{Hansen09} by $18\%$ upward to account for the mass bias described in \cite{Rozo09}.
-As shown in Figure \ref{fig-lcen-m}, we find our result is consistent with the measurement of \cite{Hansen09} after applying a correction on photometry with method described in Section \ref{subsec-photometry}.
-However, our results properly marginalize over the possible correlation between cluster observables and account for a variety of systematic effects which were not addressed in the literatures.
+We compare our result to closely related work \citep{Hansen09} that used a different cluster catalog.
+To make an apples-to-apples comparison, we apply the photometry correction described in Section \ref{subsec-photometry} to their data, and shift the pivot mass in \cite{Hansen09} by $18\%$ upward to account for the mass bias described in \cite{Rozo09}.
+As shown in Figure \ref{fig-lcen-m}, we find that our result is consistent with the measurement of \cite{Hansen09} after applying a correction on photometry with the method described in Section \ref{subsec-photometry}.
+However, our results properly marginalize over the possible correlation between cluster observables and account for a variety of systematic effects that have not been previously addressed in the literature.

-We also compare our results to predictions from Sub-Halo Abundance Matching (SHAM).
+We also compare our results to predictions from subhalo abundance matching (SHAM).
 We produce SHAM catalogs using the Rockstar \citep{Rockstar} halo catalog of the Multidark Plank \citep{MDPL} 1$h^{-1}Gpc^3$ simulation box.
-We adopt the \cite{Lehmann2017}'s paramatrization, matching galaxy luminosity to $v_\alpha = v_{vir}(v_{max}/v_{vir})^\alpha$, with $\alpha$ set to $0.57$, the best fit value in \cite{Lehmann2017}.
+We adopt the parameterization of \cite{Lehmann2017}, matching galaxy luminosity to $v_\alpha = v_{vir}(v_{max}/v_{vir})^\alpha$, with $\alpha = 0.57$, the best-fit value in \cite{Lehmann2017}.
 Finally, we abundance match the halo mass function to the \cite{Ber13} luminosity function following a process identical to that of \cite{Reddick2013}.